 When you have kids, an open plan kitchen works really well, but it can end up in a giant mess if you don’t have enough storage.
-If you plan ahead and think of all the things you need to store as your kids mature from babies to toddlers and so on, life will be much more organised and clutter-free!
+Plan ahead by considering all the things you need to store as your kids grow up.
+Ensuring you have ample storage space in your kitchen will allow you to be more organised and clutter-free!

 The breakfast bar makes a great focal point for your home, keeping the entire household connected and functioning like a well-oiled machine!
-The island bench in your kitchen can literally become ‘Mission Control’, so it’s important that it’s big enough to accommodate a growing family.
-Make sure there’s enough room for several people to sit comfortably at the bench, and allow space for stools underneath.
-The breakfast bar is also the perfect place for after-school snacks and casual meals.
-While you’re unpacking groceries or prepping dinner, you can chat to the kids about their day.
-It also serves as the perfect homework station.
-You can listen to reading, lend a hand with spelling, and generally be available, while you’re still getting things done.
+The island bench in your kitchen can literally become ‘Mission Control’, as it’s the perfect place for after-school snacks, casual meals and doing homework all while you’re unpacking groceries or prepping dinner.
+A kitchen island allows you to stay connected with your kids while still maintaining a functional space, so it’s important it’s big enough to accommodate several people to sit comfortably at the bench, and allow space for stools underneath.

-To keep an eye on what your children are doing online, a study nook in close proximity to the hub of the home can also be very handy.
-It can also double as a useful spot for paying bills, checking emails or searching for recipes.
+To keep an eye on what your children are doing online, a study nook in close proximity to the kitchen or living area can be handy.
+The added convenience of a study nook means that kids can each have their own bedrooms, without wasting floorspace on a spare room or dedicated study.
+It can also double as a useful spot for paying bills, checking emails or searching for recipes!

-Consider creating a zone specifically for your kids to use.
+Consider creating a zone specifically for your kids to use in your house design.
 This space should be flexible and multi-functional, as their needs grow and change.
-Depending on the age of your children, this zone could be a play area to enhance baby’s development, a creative play zone as your children begin to explore with craft and pretend play, a chill-out zone, gaming area or place to just hang out.
-Later on, this area can be transformed into a quiet study area, as your children approach their teenage years.
+Depending on the age of your children, this zone could be a play area to enhance a baby’s development, a creative play zone as your children begin to explore with craft and pretend play, a chill-out zone, gaming area or a place to just hang out.
+Later on, this zone can be transformed into a quiet study area, as your children approach their teenage years.

 If space allows, try to incorporate additional storage in your garage.
 It’s the perfect place to keep all the kids’ extra bits and pieces, like sporting equipment and shoes.
 Consider creating a space in the garage where each child can have their own locker.
 It’s a great way to help them stay organised!

-Above all, make sure the design of your home is flexible enough to grow with your family – and enjoy the process of turning a set of floor plans into your dream home.
+Above all, make sure your home design is flexible enough to grow with your family – and enjoy the process of turning a set of floor plans into your dream home.